-MY 2015/2016 wheat exports (exports are in the form of flour) are revised down to 600,000 metric tons with Afghanistan being the sole market.
-Government-held stocks are above optimal levels heading into the 2016 harvest and the federal government has been considering different options to dispose of the unsold wheat stocks before the arrival of the new crop but could not reach a viable solution.
-Given the present trend, Pakistan's MY 2016/17 wheat flour exports to Afghanistan are forecast to be 700,000 metric tons (wheat equivalent).
-Afghanistan has been the main wheat export market for Pakistan for many years mainly due to easy accessibility and traditional trade linkages between the two countries.
+MY 2016/2017 wheat exports are revised down to 600,000 metric tons.
+Afghanistan has been the main wheat export market for Pakistan for decades mainly due to easy accessibility and traditional trade linkages between the two countries but Pakistan's wheat flour exports to Afghanistan are losing momentum mainly due to the higher prices of Pakistani wheat as compared to the international market and border tensions between the two countries.
+Pakistan's current year wheat exports to Afghanistan (in the form of flour) are estimated at 400,000 metric tons, with the balance going to the Gulf and Iran.
+Government-held stocks are above optimal levels heading into the 2017 harvest and the federal government has been considering different options to dispose of the unsold wheat stocks before the arrival of the new crop but could not reach a viable solution.
+Given the present trend, Pakistan's MY 2017/18 wheat flour exports to Afghanistan are forecast to be 400,000 metric tons (wheat equivalent).